 Today we are featuring an interview with Cat, she goes to the University of Minnesota.
-She got into vet school with an overall GPA of 3.4 and a science GPA of 3.0.
-This is just another example of how vet schools look at more than just GPA, and that vet school requirements can look a little bit different for each applicant.
+Even though the average GPA for vet schools varies greatly, she got into vet school with an overall GPA of 3.4 and a science GPA of 3.0.
+This is just another example of how vet schools look at more than just GPA.
+More importantly, the vet school requirements GPA can look a little bit different for each applicant.
 Hopefully, her story can provide some encouragement to others thinking that they can’t get in.

 *Note to reader: there might be affiliate links and if you buy Magoosh or anything else through the links provided (at no extra cost to you) you will be helping to keep this site running.*

-Name, Veterinary School attended, and year that you started.
+Name, veterinary school, and year that you started.

 There are many majors that can allow you to get the proper prerequisites for vet school requirements.
 What was your major in undergraduate college?

 At what age did you first apply to vet school?

 I think 20—between my junior and senior year of undergrad.

 How many schools did you apply to?